-The 10th anniversary of the Dodd-Frank Act (July 21) came in the midst of the pandemic, when debit card usage was surging.
-People are attracted to touchless payment options, and consumers naturally trend toward debit cards during a recession when money is tight and they feel uncomfortable racking up debt.
+The 10th anniversary of the Dodd-Frank Act came in the midst of the pandemic, when debit card usage was surging.
 The Durbin Amendment to Dodd-Frank requires card issuers to enable cards to operate on at least two unaffiliated debit networks.
-U.S. Sen. Richard Durbin, (D-Ill.) recently wrote to the Federal Reserve about his concern that the largest card issuers are ignoring the rule at a time when card usage is skyrocketing, resulting in higher fees for merchants and, therefore, consumers . . .
+Sen. Richard Durbin, (D-Ill.) recently wrote to the Federal Reserve about his concern that the largest card issuers are ignoring the rule at a time when card usage is skyrocketing, resulting in higher fees for merchants and, therefore, consumers . . .

 This content is only accessible to members with a current subscription.
 If you are a subscriber but don't have online access, please contact us at 952-835-2275.